A 50mm medal on a nine-year-old reads “champion”. A 70mm medal on the same kid reads “hubcap on a string”.

 - Generic or individual engraving preference.

-- Delivery date needed (always 1-2 days before sports day, never the morning of).
+- Delivery date needed, always 1-2 days before sports day, never the morning of.
+We’ve watched a primary school receive medals at 7:50am for an 8am opening.
+Don’t be them.

 Not sure where to start?
-The find-my-trophy quiz helps narrow material and tier first.
-Or WhatsApp our KL workshop and we’ll walk through it.
-Our trophy shop near me page has the address if you want to inspect samples in person.
+The find-my-trophy quiz narrows material and tier in 30 seconds.
+The trophy shop near me page has the Brem Park showroom address if you want to weigh samples in your hand before approving the PIBG quote.